In-Meeting Technical Assist. Notetaker. One Shortcut.

 GDPR & CCPA Compliant

-Completely ephemeral.
+Nothing is retained.
 We are bound by our privacy policy to never log copies of your transcript data for any reason.

 Common Questions